-Students choose an activity that is interesting to them-and that they can do successfully.
-Then because each activity would result in a product, students can share learning and expand others' knowledge and understanding of Chicago's history.
+Each activity will result in a product.
+Students can share learning and expand others' knowledge and understanding of your city's history.

-Draw Chicago's history- a time-line of important changes.
-Make a picture glossary of words that are important to understand Chicago's history Write a children's book for a younger student about Chicago's history.
-Write a summary of a time period in Chicago's history.
-Write a scenario or play about the time period Make up multiple choice questions about Chicago's history.
-Create or complete a Venn diagram comparing then to now.
-Create or complete a chart classifying the kinds of transportation, communication, and work people did Organize information for a debate about what you think was the important issue at the time shown in the exhibit.
-Each student writes one page in a class book about Chicago's history.
-Create or complete a map showing what was important in Chicago in the past.
-Write a letter from someone in Chicago's history.
+Draw your city's history- a time-line of important changes.
+Make a picture glossary of words that are important to understand your city's history Write a children's book for a younger student about your city's history.
+Write a summary of a time period in your city's history.
+Write a scenario or play about the time period Make up multiple choice questions about your city's history.
+Create or complete a Venn diagram comparing then to now. • Create or complete a chart classifying the kinds of transportation, communication, and work people did.
+Organize information for a debate about what you think was the important issue at the time shown in the exhibit.
+Each student writes one page in a class book about your city's history.
+Create or complete a map showing what was important in your city in the past.
+Write a letter from someone in your city's history.
 Write a booklet about the topic.
-Write a diary as if you were a person living in Chicago at a different time.
-Make a Chicago history alphabet book.
-Make an exhibit about Chicago's history.
+Write a diary as if you were a person living in your city at a different time.
+Make a history alphabet book for your city.
+Make an exhibit about your city's history.
 Choose a theme and show it.
-Make an exhibit about Chicago today.
+Make an exhibit about your city today.
 Show how the past is part of the present.
-Write a poem or song about Chicago Changes.
+Write a poem or song about Changes in your city.